 “The Pedophocracy” is a term coined by McGowan.
 It is the title of his book on the subject of pedophilia as an elite characteristic and one of the main tools of control of the visible ruling kakistocacy, by the Crime Syndicate or Cabal.
 He dug into the vast deceptions of 9/11 as well.

-Most of McGowan’s work and interviews can still be found on YouTube and elsewhere, and he has several books.
 I am in the process of picking through them.
 I previously wrote a post called “The Use of Cultists and Serial Killers in Death Squad Hits” that’s based in part on McGowan’s book “Programmed to Kill: The Politics of Serial Murder.”

-McGowan interview on Laurel Canyon and the Hippie scene.
+Next is McGowan’s interview on Laurel Canyon and the Hippie scene.
 Charlie Manson hung out with the Laurel Canyon cadre.
 My view on Charlie Manson, Sherlock Says: Charlie Manson Story Doesn’t Add Up.

 Laurel Canyon: The Fonte of the ‘Hippie/Flower Child’ Movement